Skip to content

 Bad

 Plugins are somewhat of a double-edged sword.
 While you can use them to create almost any feature you want, they just add a ton of code to your app, which slows your website down.
-Before you know it, your website is composed of 20 plugins made by 20 different developers, and sometimes those plugins will slow down other plugins, which can be quite a difficult thing to fix.
+Before you know it, your website is running 20 plugins made by 20 different developers, and sometimes those plugins will slow down other plugins, which can be quite a difficult thing to fix.

 Cost